markmandel/recommendation-neo4j/presentation/markdown.md

 ### Process

 1. For a Dog A, and a Dog B
-1. Get all the Sessions that have Page Views for both Dogs
+2. Get all the Sessions that have Page Views for both Dogs
+3. Count the total number of the above Sessions
-1. For each Session subtract the Page Views of Dog A by the Views of Dog B
+4. For each Session subtract the Page Views of Dog A by the Views of Dog B
-1. Divide each Session's result by the total number of Sessions that have Page Views for both Dogs
+5. Divide each result from #4 with the total from #3
-1. Add up the final results for each Session
+6. Sum all the results from #5
-1. Save this value
+7. Save this value
-1. Repeat for all other dogs to each other.
+8. Repeat for all other dogs to each other
+9. Optional: Save the total number of Sessions for later use.
+10. Serve

 ???